-There’s a fast boat service which leaves daily from Chau Doc (4 hours drive from Saigon) in Vietnam’s Mekong Delta and takes 5h to reach Phnom Penh via river.
+There’s a fast boat service which leaves daily from Chau Doc (4 hours drive from Saigon) in Vietnam’s Mekong Delta and takes 5h to reach Phnom Penh via the river.

 Travelling to Cambodia by Rail

 You can get within 3km of the border on the Thai side with daily trains running from Bangkok and taking around 6 hours.
-You’ll need a Tuk tuk or taxi for the short journey to the Aranyaprathet/Poipet border crossing.
+You’ll need a Tuk Tuk or taxi for the short journey to the Aranyaprathet/Poipet border crossing.
 When we crossed in July 2016 rail lines were being built at the border crossing so things may change soon.

-In Vietnam trains run as far as Saigon so road or river onward travel is needed to make the border.
+In Vietnam, trains run as far as Saigon so road or river onward travel is needed to make the border.

-Arriving to Cambodia by Bus
+Arriving in Cambodia by Bus